JamesLinus/libphone/README.md

 Overview
 -------------
-More functions and docs are under heavily development.
+More functions and docs are under heavy development.